| |

 Scanners currently used by U.S. shelters are only capable of reading microchips at lower frequencies.
 They cannot read, or even detect, the higher frequency of the Banfield microchip.

-Cat, and other pet owners, have been lulled into a false sense of security thinking that their lost pet is safer due to having their pet microchipped.
+Cat, and other pet, owners have been lulled into a false sense of security thinking that their lost pet is safer due to having their pet microchipped.

-Suspending Use of Banfield Microchip
+Suspending Use of This Chip

 The Human Society of the United States, other organizations, and even Petsmart (where most Banfield hospitals are located) have all asked Banfield to stop using the higher frequency microchip until shelters are equipped with ISO scanners to read the chip.